From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Measuring LLM Capability for ZK Code Generation

 \section{Measuring LLM Capability for ZK Code Generation}

-As discussed in \S~\ref{sec:introduction} and \S~\ref{subsec:zkp-frameworks}, ZK programming follows a proof-oriented model: developers translate high-level specifications into algebraic constraints over a finite field and produce proofs of satisfiability.
-This shift yields the workflow depicted in \F~\ref{fig:illustrative-programming-process-comparison}, from constraint specification to implementation by composing gadgets and finally proof generation.
-We therefore assess two capabilities essential for end-to-end success: \ding{192} language and toolchain knowledge and \ding{193} gadget-level competence.
+As discussed in \S~\ref{sec:introduction} and \S~\ref{subsec:zkp-frameworks}, ZK programming follows a proof-oriented model: developers translate high-level intent into algebraic constraints over a finite field and produce proofs of satisfiability.
+This shift yields a unique programming workflow depicted in \F~\ref{fig:illustrative-programming-process-comparison}, where developers construct the verification relation by wiring together algebraic primitives (mathematical gates that enforce logical invariants over finite fields).
+While witness computation still resembles conventional imperative programming, the developer's primary responsibility shifts to the rigorous specification of these verification constraints.
+To evaluate LLM proficiency in this critical domain, we assess two foundational capabilities essential for end-to-end success: \ding{192} language and toolchain knowledge and \ding{193} algebraic primitive competence.

-\begin{enumerate}[leftmargin=*] \item \textbf{Language and Toolchain Knowledge.} Developers must understand syntax, typing rules, semantics of field operations, and the structure of witness assignments.
-Weakness in any of these areas routinely leads to programs that cannot be compiled, or programs that compile but encode an invalid relation. \item \textbf{Gadget-level Competence.} Many basic operations in ZKP programs are not natively attainable in the programming frameworks.
-Instead, developers must rely on a library of pre-defined gadgets that encapsulate these operations with optimized implementations.
-Gadget-level competence refers to the ability to effectively utilize these gadgets in the context of ZKP development and, when necessary, implement new ones from scratch. \end{enumerate}
+\begin{enumerate}[leftmargin=*] \item \textbf{Language and Toolchain Knowledge.} Developers must master domain-specific syntax, strict typing rules, and the semantics of field operations to structure valid constraint specification and witness assignments.
+Weakness in any of these areas routinely leads to programs that cannot be compiled or produce an invalid relation that renders the proof meaningless. \item \textbf{Algebraic Primitive Competence.} Algebraic primitives are the atomic building blocks of \textit{ZK constraint systems}.
+Since arithmetic circuits lack native support for high-level operations, developers combine relational (e.g., comparators), logical (e.g., bitwise gates), and arithmetic (e.g., division, inversion) primitives to express logic.
+Competence in these atomic units is a prerequisite for constructing sound, higher-level application-specific constraint systems. \end{enumerate}

-Taken together, these two capabilities form the foundation of end-to-end generation of ZK programs.
-Without reliable language and toolchain knowledge, LLMs are unable to produce compilable programs, while without gadget-level competence, the resulting programs cannot faithfully encode the intended relations.
-In practice, developers move between applying syntax and compilation rules to structure programs and assembling or extending gadgets to realize non-trivial constraints, and for LLMs, success also hinges on integrating these skills that bridge surface-level language fluency with the deeper ability to model arithmetic and logical constraints.
-Existing benchmarks, however, primarily target mainstream programming models, leaving this special integration of capabilities unexplored.
-This gap motivates our study: to systematically measure and evaluate LLM capability for ZK code generation.
-To study that, our evaluation pipeline introduces \textsc{ZK-Eval}, which explicitly measures both dimensions and assesses how they combine in end-to-end generation tasks.